curityio/book-license-cli/README.md

 ## Option 1: Get a License with a Tool

 An API provides license files and requires an access token to authorize the request.\
-The first time you run a book example that uses the Curity Identity Server, you receive a prompt:
+The first time you run a book example that uses the Curity Identity Server, a [license download script](https://github.com/curityio/cloud-native-oauth-security-examples/tree/main/resources/authorizationserver/license/download-license.sh) runs.\
+You then receive the following prompt to run a code flow to  get an access token:

 ```text
 This script gets a book license file for the Curity Identity Server.